valentinludu/telegram-bot-weather-ts/README.md

 A telegram weather bot to check the weather using only your city name.

-This bot was built with nodejs, telegraf and axios.
+This bot was built with typescript, nodejs, telegraf and axios.

 Hosted on Heroku.